-Ideology is so attractive right now for the exact same reason it's so dangerous: it lets us stop thinking.
+Electronic tribalism is so attractive right now for the exact same reason it's so dangerous: it lets us stop thinking.

 It's tempting to look at the culture wars on Twitter and think that most people on social media "shouldn't be discussing issues, but re-learning the basic structure of a logical argument".
 But that's like saying most people who are drowning shouldn't be flapping their arms, but re-learning the basic structure of the breast stroke.

 We’re drowning in information.
 All of us.
 And when someone is drowning they don’t have the luxury of being reasonable.
 Actually people who are drowning can be quite dangerous.
 Lifeguards are taught to approach drowners from behind because if you swim towards them they'll often try to push you down under when you reach out a hand to help.
-Something to keep in mind the next time you have the urge to reach out with a handful of facts and logic thinking you're going to save someone who's clearly drowning in the Flood.
+That's something to keep in mind the next time you have the urge to reach out online with a handful of facts and logic thinking you're going to save someone who's clearly drowning in the Flood.